ekozat/courses_select_manager/sprint8/sprint8_docs/test_cases.md

 Expected Result: The graph of all prequisites for the subject will be displayed

-**Test Case 9:**
+**Test Case 10:**

 Description: Clicking on generate all courses tree

 Input: When clicking on the generate all courses tree button without selecting subject

-Expected Result: The graph of all prequisites for the courses will be displayed
+Expected Result: The tree for all prequisites for the courses will be displayed